TransmitSecurity/workshop-latam/doc/02 Instructions.md

 Hi again, this is the second webinar in this series.
 If you already watched (or even did 🙌) the [first one](./01%20Instructions.md), some of these steps could not be needed for you, so look them over just in case and let's add some contextual risk information to our site. 💯

+The code to follow along the webinar can be found on this repo:
+  - Initial state: Branch `step2-starter` ([GitHub Link](https://github.com/TransmitSecurity/workshop-latam/tree/step2-starter))
+  - Final code, including some code clean-up to allow for better execution when following the webinar offline: Branch `step2-final-refactor` ([GitHub Link](https://github.com/TransmitSecurity/workshop-latam/tree/step2-final-refactor))

 ### S2 - 0.
 Set up your environment
 1. You are going to need [nodejs](https://nodejs.org).
 Install it following the instructions [here](https://nodejs.org/en/download/package-manager).
 2. Get the starter code for the demo application we are going to use: